ChonchoFronto/sarah/README.md

 #### Judges - each judge focused on a specific criteria:

 #### Problem Solver: Effectively addresses one of the challenges of the assigned charity.
- We have created SARAH to directly address two main issues/challenges.

-1. With SARAH, the younger donor demographic can donate via this mobile giving platform.
+ We have created SARAH to directly address two main issues/challenges: 1) With SARAH, the younger donor demographic can donate via this mobile giving platform.
 SMS text, Facebook messenger, whichever medium the user feels comfortable.
+2) Increase current methods for promoting services - on a personal platform, include website, social media and word of mouth.

 + (Demonstration): DONATE function via text.
 + Marketing campaign: STORY function and show social example promotion posts, explain the chapter a day.
 + 25days4her - subscription